openbmc/openbmc/poky/documentation/kernel-dev/kernel-dev-common.rst

 .. note::

-   Before attempting this procedure, be sure you have performed the steps to get ready for updating the kernel as described in the " Getting Ready for Traditional Kernel Development
+   Before attempting this procedure, be sure you have performed the steps to get ready for updating the kernel as described in the ":ref:`kernel-dev/kernel-dev-common:getting ready for traditional kernel development`" section.
-   " section.

 Patching the kernel involves changing or adding configurations to an existing kernel, changing or adding recipes to the kernel that are